benmvp/slides/2023/halfstackclt/webdev.md

 - Just for funsies...
 - Here's what yahoo.com looked like at the time
+  - Summer of 2001
+  - Honestly, not too dissimilar from mine
 - It's small, but notice "Powered by Compaq" at the bottom
 - <https://web.archive.org/web/20010601021654/http://www.yahoo.com:80/>